markhartel/pwtc.com/wp-content/plugins/metronet-profile-picture/readme.txt

 Set a custom profile image for a user using the standard WordPress media upload tool.
 == Description ==

 Set or remove a custom profile image for a user using the standard WordPress media upload tool.

+Users must have the ability to upload images (typically author role or greater).
+You can use the plugin <a href="https://wordpress.org/plugins/members/">Members</a> to allow other roles (e.g. subscribers) the ability to upload images.

 A template tag is supplied for outputting to a theme and the option to override a user's default avatar is also available.

-If you like this plugin, please leave a rating/review and mark the plugin as working.
+<h3>Help Contribute</h3>

+* Leave a star rating
+* <a href="https://translate.wordpress.org/projects/wp-plugins/metronet-profile-picture">Contribute a translation</a>
+* <a href="https://github.com/ronalfy/user-profile-picture">Contribute some code</a>

 == Installation ==